MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 8. Open the Hardware profile that is linked to the hardware station to which the fiscal printer will be connected.
 Expand the **Fiscal peripherals** FastTab.
 Select the connector technical profile.
 9. Open the Distribution scheduler and select job **1070** to transfer data to the Channel database.

-For more details, see [How to set up a fiscal registration process](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/fpi-sample-pol/articles/retail/localizations/fiscal-integration-for-retail-channel.md#how-to-set-up-a-fiscal-registration-process).

 ## Commerce runtime extension design

 The purpose of the extension (Document provider) is to generate printer-specific documents and handle responses from the fiscal printer.

 Commerce runtime extension: **Commerce.Runtime.DocumentProvider.PosnetSample.DocumentProviderPosnetProtocol**.
 This extension generates the set of printer-specific commands defined by POSNET specification 19-3678 in JSON format.

-For more details about the fiscal integration solution design, see [Solution design for local fiscal devices](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/fpi-sample-pol/articles/retail/localizations/fiscal-integration-functionality.md#solution-design-for-local-fiscal-devices).
+For more details about the fiscal integration solution design, see [Fiscal registration process and fiscal integration sample for fiscal device](fiscal-integration-for-retail-channel#fiscal-registration-process-and-fiscal-integration-sample-for-fiscal-device).

 ### Request handler